alexandredantec/dbt_payment_data/dbt_payment_data/models/staging/transactions.md

 {% enddocs %}

 {% docs stg_transactions__transaction_date %}
-Timestamp at which the transaction was processed, i.e. the timestamp for the API reaponse
+Timestamp at which the transaction was processed, i.e. the timestamp for the API response
 {% enddocs %}